the Maldives

 International help is urgently needed to tackle plastic pollution at 'Ground Zero'in The Maldives, where the highest level of microplastic concentration in the world has been found.

-The underbelly of ‘Paradise’ - no landfill on an island nation...just a mountain of burning waste.
+The underbelly of ‘Paradise’ - no landfill on an island nation...just a mountain of openly burning waste.

-The Maldives is an island nation comprised of 98% water in the Indian Ocean, blessed with beautiful beaches, sunshine and 1-2 million tourists per year.
+The Maldives is an island nation located in the Indian Ocean, comprised of 98% water, blessed with beautiful beaches, sunshine and just under 2 million tourists per year.
 Yet, their leading industry has also created a huge problem that has been mismanaged for decades.
 The shocking image of Thilafushi (above & right) is not a one-off burning pile of plastic.
 Thilafushi is an actual island of 124 acres near the capital of Male, of which 24 acres are a piled mountain of waste accumulated over 30 years that has been burning for decades.

 It started as a tiny lagoon of coral that expanded over time when plastic, plus construction and organic waste was dumped there from the early 1990s.
 The Maldivian government wasn’t prepared for the rapid growth of the tourism industry when the Male airport was expanded, to enable international flights.
 With this explosive influx of tourists came imports of what tourists wanted to consume while on holiday - most of which came in single-use, plastic packaging.